josh8903/01-refactoring/README.md

 The purpose of this exercise was to refactor the given code to make it meet accessiblity standards.

 Steps taken:
-1) Added semantic elements
+1) Added semantic HTML elements
 2) Cleaned up HTML formatting
-3) Added notes to HTMl and CSS files
+3) Added notes to HTML and CSS files
 4) Removed redundant CSS coding
 5) Reorganized CSS coding to follow HTML flow